LearnToRunFast/CS_Notes/Docker/dokcer.md

 ### Update Pod with Latest Image

-As kubernetes does not provide a easy way to automatecally update the new image with asscoiated pods, we need to do some extra works to make it happen.
-Below are some work arounds:
+As kubernetes does not provide a easy way to automatically update the new image with associated pods, we need to do some extra works to make it happen.
+Below are some work around:

-1. Manually delete pods to get the deployment to recreate the mwith the latest version(Bad).
+1. Manually delete pods to get the deployment to recreate the with the latest version(Bad).
 2. Tag build images with a real version number and specify that version in the config file.
    - Update config file causing a update to the branch, it will trigger the whole deployment again.
 3. Use an **imperative command** to update the imgae version that the deployment should use.